Owasippe Scout Reservation: Camp Hiawatha Beach

 Opened in 1926, Hiawatha Beach is a lone troop camp, with individual troops camping there without any staff to run program.
 At some point in the 1920s, a small wooden cooking house was built, and some point after, an extension for seating was added.
 However, sometime after the 1960s, it was either torn down or burned.
-As of 2025, there is a water pump, a pit bathroom built around 1949, with some docks on lake Big Blue.
+As of 2025, there is a water pump, a pit bathroom built around 1949, with some docks on Big Blue Lake.